文章作者 100test 发表时间 2007:05:07 16:23:47

 ado n. commotion. flurry. excitement

-adopt v. to form a relationship with another person (as in to take a child as one s own). to embrace (an idea, method, belief etc.)
+adopt v. to form a relationship with another person (as in to take a child as ones own). to embrace (an idea, method, belief etc.)

 adorn v. to decorate. to beautify